jess-of-the-woods/tid_til/notes/javascript/node.md

 ### Commands
 `node fileName`: to run a file with Node runner

-`node -v`: To see if Node is installed, tells you version number
+`node -v` or `node --version`: To see if Node is installed, tells you version number

 `npm -v`: To see if NPM is installed, tells you version number

 `node --help`: Help

 `which node` finds path of node install

-`npm -g ls`: prints list of all globally installed modules

-`npm -g ls --depth=0`

-`npm uninstall moduleName --save`: uninstalls module & deletes reference in package.json

 ### fs ( file system module )